frankshearar/Home/Register-package-signing-certificates.md

 * **Default:** The package needs to be signed by any one certificate registered by an owner.
 * This can be overridden to require any specific owner's certificate.
 Submitting an unsigned package will not be possible in this case.
     ![image](https://user-images.githubusercontent.com/14800916/35362998-b8af5072-011c-11e8-8416-47200842b281.png)

+## 2-FA requirement for managing certificates

+An owner can manage certificates only if he/she has signed in using 2-FA.
+The below screenshots proposes the experience when an owner, not signed in using 2-FA, tries to register a certificate.
+**Note:** 2-FA is only applicable with MSA logins.
+For AAD, the requirement is managed by the companies' policies.

+TBD..